favinaSujan/clp/content/data/_index.md

   <hr />

   <sup>1</sup> Note: Crosswalks with 1880 data will be added as soon as stable histids are made available.
 The microdata for the 1890 Census is no longer extant.
-para3: >-
-  For instance, if you choose 1900 as your starting year and 1940 as your final year, then the crosswalk will provide you with <i>histids</i> of individuals in 1900 matched to <i>histids</i> of individuals in 1940.
+para3: For instance, if you choose 1900 as your starting year and 1940 as your final year, then the crosswalk will provide you with <i>histids</i> of individuals in 1900 matched to <i>histids</i> of individuals in 1940.
 You will then be able to download the data (in .dta and .csv formats), codes used to create the crosswalks, and further codes that will allow you to merge in information from IPUMS and to  reweight the data.
 Extensive documentation is provided and should be consulted before using the data.

-  Publications using data from the site must cite the Census Linking Project appropriately as follows:

-  ***<b>Ran Abramitzky, Leah Boustan and Myera Rashid.
-Census Linking Project: Version 1.0 \[dataset].
-2020. https://censuslinkingproject.org</b>***

-  Tell us about your published work using data from the Census Linking Project <a target="_blank" href="https://forms.gle/JxzztJqGNyBbxA7y6">here</a>.
 image: null
 ---